H1roProtag/H1roBytes/content/Walkthroughs/Kenobi/_index.en.md

 +++
-tags = ["TryHackMe", "Samba", "proftpd", "SUID binary"] title = "Kenobi - TryHackMe" weight = 20
+tags = ["TryHackMe", "Samba", "proftpd", "SUID binary"] title = "Kenobi - TryHackMe" weight = 10
 draft = false
 images = [ "/walkthroughs/kenobi/kenobi.png" ]
+description = "Walkthrough on exploiting a Linux machine.
+Enumerate Samba for shares, manipulate a vulnerable version of proftpd and escalate your privileges with path variable manipulation."
 +++

-Date written: November 20th, 2023
+Date written: November 2023
-Date published: November 22nd, 2023
+Date published: November 2023

 ![KenobiLogo](kenobi.png)

-### Task 1: Deploying the Vulnerable Machine
+## Task 1: Deploying the Vulnerable Machine

 This room will cover accessing a Samba share, manipulating a vulnerable version of proftpd to gain initial access and escalate your privileges to root via an SUID binary.